Rigby Limited: Family

+Harriet Rigby née Caple died on 28 November 1872.

 Rigby Ltd

 J. M. Bath joined the firm in September 1912, and the proprietors decided to realise its value, and sell the lease, while selling the business to George Fraser, of Sands & McDougall, with an eye to amalgamating the two companies.
 As a result of the Great War of 1914–18 nothing eventuated and on 1 May 1917 Fraser sold his shares to Bath, who negotiated a 30-year lease of the King William Street property, then in 1924 sold the building and lease to Army and Navy Stores, Ltd. In the meantime Bath secured the lease on Sandford's warehouse behind the shop, on Imperial Place, from which premises business continued to expand.

 In 1932 he purchased Herbert Small's Electrolux shop adjoining at 16 Grenfell Street, and the Rundle Street branch of Cole's Book Arcade.

 Bath died in 1946 and V. M. Branson took over as managing director.
 The company began publishing textbooks for South Australian schools, followed by books of general interest by and for Australians.
 Branches were opened in Melbourne, Sydney and Brisbane in the 1950s, with an up-to-date distribution centre in James Place, Adelaide.
 A Perth office opened in 1962.

 In 1965 Horwitz and Rigby merged to become Australia’s largest publisher.

 In January 1967 Michael Page joined the company as its Publishing Manager.
 In 1973 the company changed owners and Branson left.
 During his reign the number of employees increased from 44 to over 200 and, towards the end, hundreds of new titles were published every year.

-In 1977 the Paul Hamlyn Group, through its Octopus Books subsidiary, purchased 10.48 per cent of Rigby's capital from an Adelaide investor, and a takeover bid by that company, which entailed buying out the major shareholder, was opposed by the Australian Independent Publishers Association.
+In 1977 the Paul Hamlyn Group, through its Octopus Books subsidiary, purchased 10.48 per cent of Rigby's capital from "the Adelaide-based Motors Group, ... owned by entrepreneur Mr. W. H. Hayes", which was opposed by "Australia's other local publishers".

 By 1977 Rigby had become Australia's largest book publisher.

 In 1978-79 Hamlyn Group RCI (James Hardie Ltd) took over Rigby.
 By 1984 all Rigby staff had been dismissed.
 It survived "for a while" as a subdivision of Reed Elsevier.